ncantrell/pic10cfinalproject/README.md

-# Final Project pic10c Spring 2018
+# Final Project PIC10C Spring 2018
 Graphing calculator and polynomial interpolation

-This project demonstrates the application of some of the topics learned in my PIC10C and MATH 151A classes during Spring Quarter '18.
+(This project demonstrates the application of some of the topics learned in my PIC10C and MATH 151A classes during Spring Quarter of 2018.)

 ----